Tool Installation & Management

 8. Tool extracted and cached locally

-9. Tool appears in Tools panel
+9. Tool appears in Installed Tools panel

 Registry Features